Telling People About Hidradenitis Suppurativa

 If they are willing to learn more about this you can guide them in the right direction at that time.
 Help them understand what HS is, as well as treatment options and coping strategies that you use.

 If you're not comfortable talking face to face about this, write a letter, send an email, or do it via text or a phone call.
 Whatever makes YOU feel the most comfortable, there is no right or wrong way to do this.

-You might feel like you’re the only person who’s ever had to deal with any of this, but most of us have had to go through this at one time or another, and for many of us, several times even.
+You might feel like you’re the only person who’s ever had to deal with any of this, but most of us have had to go through this at one time or another, and for many of us, several times.

 Emotional Well Being

-Seek out support from others with the condition.
+Seek out support from others with HS.
 Online support groups can be a great resource and comfort.
 You can build relationships with others who know what you’re going through and they may be able to offer suggestions.

 Edited by Brindley Kons